 The Threat of Decompression Sickness

-Decompression sickness, known more commonly as the bends, is a challenge for those engaged in deep-sea diving and underwater welding.
+Decompression sickness, known more commonly as “the bends”, is a constant threat for those engaged in deep-sea diving and underwater welding.
 It occurs when a welder moves too swiftly from the high-pressure depths of the ocean to the surface.
 Gasses that have dissolved in their body under the intense pressure form bubbles as the pressure decreases.
 These bubbles can wreak havoc, leading to symptoms ranging from joint pain and itchiness to paralysis or even death if not promptly treated.

 Welders generally have to follow strict protocols to return safely to the surface, regardless of how much or how little time they spend deep below the surface.
 The amount of time it takes to descend to the proper depth is only a fraction of the amount of time it takes to ascend, and divers generally have to take frequent breaks at set depths before continuing upward.